Data Ingestion Pipelines for Utility Assets

 target_crs = pyproj.CRS.from_epsg(target_srid)

-if gdf.crs != target_crs:
+if gdf.crs.to_epsg() != target_srid:

-logging.info(f"Transforming from {gdf.crs} to {target_crs}")
+logging.info(f"Transforming from EPSG:{gdf.crs.to_epsg()} to EPSG:{target_srid}")

 gdf = gdf.to_crs(target_crs)

-gdf.geometry = gdf.geometry.buffer(0) # Fix self-intersections
+gdf["geometry"] = gdf.geometry.buffer(0) # Resolve self-intersections on polygons

-gdf = gdf[gdf.geometry.is_valid]
+gdf = gdf[gdf.geometry.is_valid & ~gdf.geometry.is_empty]

-gdf = gdf.drop_duplicates(subset=['asset_id'], keep='last')
+gdf = gdf.drop_duplicates(subset=["asset_id"], keep="last")

 logging.info(f"Pipeline complete. {len(gdf)} records validated.")